trasherdk/monerojs/README.md

 ### Requirements
  - Node.js
- - A Monero node (remote nodes support most, but not all, methods.)
+ - A Monero (Lithium Luna 0.12) node (remote nodes support most, but not all, methods.)

 ## Installation
 ```bash